Phantomstar721/majesty-gold-hd-adventurers-guild/README.md

 board of jobs for your kingdom's heroes.
 Deliver supplies, hunt dangerous monsters, scout the wilderness, escort travelers, or lend a hand around town.
 Heroes choose their own work and return to the Guild to collect their reward.
-The Guild includes custom building artwork, dedicated quest/open/close icons, and a voiced welcome when selected.
+The Guild includes custom building artwork and a dedicated generic quest system and list panel support.

 ## Getting started